ytaki0801/mcelisp.json/README.md

 ## mcelisp-json-node.js

 `mcelisp-json-node.js` is a reference implementation of mcelisp.json, supposed to run on Node.js.
-It can run not only the above example but also `mcelisp.json`.
+It can run not only the above example but also `mcelisp.json` itself.
 See comments in the source codes.

 ## Licence